Josh Bell Player Props: Guardians vs. Tigers

 Josh Bell At The Plate

-- Bell is hitting .190 with five doubles, a home run and 11 walks.
+- Bell is hitting .203 with six doubles, a home run and 12 walks.

-- Bell is batting .400 with one homer during his last games and is on a five-game hitting streak.
+- Bell will look to extend his seven-game hitting streak.
+He's batting .444 with one homer in his last outings.

-- He has scored in four of 15 games so far this season.
+- He has scored in five games this year (29.4%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.